 - Liver cancer

-However, NDMA and NDEA could be a factor in the development of other cancers.
-If you have been diagnosed with any kind of cancer after taking contaminated valsartan, you should talk to a drug lawyer to understand your legal rights.
+If you have been diagnosed with any of these cancers after taking valsartan, you should talk to a drug lawyer to understand your legal rights.

 What Compensation Can I Get for a Valsartan Lawsuit?